backtrace-labs/backtrace-unity/README.md

       attributes: attributes);
 ```

 If you need to use more advanced configuration, `Initialize` method accepts a `BacktraceConfiguration` scriptable object.
+See below:

+NOTE: If you are deploying for Android you may want to take advantage of Backtrace's client side unwinding feature.
+In cases where an NDK application has system and other opaque libraries involved in a crash, it is better to unwind the callstack on the crashing application (i.e: the client).
+This may not provide the same callstack quality as with debugging symbols, but will give you debugging information you would otherwise not have if you don't have debugging symbols available.
+This function is enabled in backtrace-unity via the BacktraceConfiguration object and the `.ClientSideUnwinding = true;`.

 ```csharp
   var configuration = ScriptableObject.CreateInstance<BacktraceConfiguration>();